 \subsection{Static and dynamic responses active control}

-In this section, the active control for the static and dynamic responses of the FG porous plate reinforced by GPLs using integrated sensors and actuators is investigated.
-Firstly, the active control for the linear static responses of a SSSS FG plate which is subjected to a uniformly distributed load with $q_0$=100 N/m$^2$ is investigated to perform the accuracy of the proposed approach.
-The FG plate composed of Ti-6A1-4V and aluminum oxide materials with material index $n=2$ has the side length $a=b= 0.2$ m while thickness of core FG layer and each piezoelectric layer are taken to be 1 mm and 0.1 mm, respectively.
-Fig. \ref{fig:Plot_Gd_compare} illustrates the linear static deflections of the FG plate with various the displacement feedback control gains $G_d$.
-As can be observed that the present results agree well with the reference solution which is reported in \cite{nguyen2017analysis} who employed the CS-DSG3 based on FSDT.
-As expected, when the displacement feedback control gain $G_d$ increases, the linear static deflection of the FG plate decreases.
-Furthermore, the active control for the linear dynamic responses of the FG plate is also investigated based on a constant velocity feedback control algorithm $G_v$ and a closed loop control.
-In this specific example, the FG plate is initially subjected to a uniform load $q_0$=100 N/m$^2$ and then the load is suddenly removed.
-In this study, the modal superposition is adopted in order to reduce the computational cost and the first six modes are considered in the modal space analysis, while the initial modal damping ratio for each mode is assumed to be 0.8 $\%$.
-Fig. \ref{fig:Plot_Lin_Tra_Gd} shows the linear dynamic responses of the central deflection of the FG plate.
+In this section, the active control for static and dynamic behaviors of FG porous plate with GPL reinforcement via sensor and actuator layers is performed.
+First, to demonstrate the accuracy of the present approach, the active control for linear static behaviors of a SSSS FG plate subjected to a uniform transverse load with $q_0$=100 N/m$^2$ is examined.
+The FG plate having $a=b= 0.2$ m, $h_c= 1$ mm and $h_p = 0.1$ mm are composed of Ti-6Al-4V and aluminum oxide materials with material index $n=2.0$.
+Fig. \ref{fig:Plot_Gd_compare} illustrates the linear static deflections of FG plate with various displacement feedback control gains $G_d$.
+As can be observed that the obtained results from the proposed approach coincide well with the reference solution \cite{nguyen2017analysis} employed the CS-DSG3 based on FSDT.
+As expected, when the displacement feedback control gain $G_d$ increases, the linear static deflection of FG plate decreases.
+Furthermore, by using a constant gain velocity feedback $G_v$ and a closed loop control, the active control for the linear dynamic responses of FG plate is also carried out in this work.
+Accordingly, we consider a FG plate initially subjected to a uniform transverse load $q_0$=100 N/m$^2$ and then suddenly eliminated.
+It should be noted that to save the computational cost, the modal superposition is exploited and the first six modes are only employed in the modal space analysis.
+Additionally, for each mode the initial modal damping ratio is assumed to be 0.8 $\%$.
+Fig. \ref{fig:Plot_Lin_Tra_Gd} illustrates the linear dynamic behavior of central deflection for FG plate corresponding to two values of $G_v$.
 The results which are generated from present method agree well with the reference solution \cite{nguyen2017analysis}.\\